MrBisbis631/tcl-jack-compiler/README.md

+### Project structure
+**File Structure**

+The project directory is organized as follows:

+- `data/`: Contains various example directories (`ex0/`, `ex1/`, `ex2/`, `ex4/`, `ex5/`) and the `jack-stdlib/` directory which holds the standard library for the Jack language.

+- `examples/`: Includes example Tcl scripts demonstrating different functionalities such as `ex0.tcl`, `inject-stdlib.tcl`, `parsed-tree-to-vm.tcl`, `parser-example.tcl`, `read-tokens.tcl`, `simple-tokenize-example.tcl`, `tclxml.tcl`, `test-file-tokenizing.tcl`, `test-parsed-to-vm.tcl`, `test-symbol-table.tcl`, `test-vm-2-hack-stack.tcl`, `test-vm-2-hack-threads.tcl`, and `thread-pool.tcl`.

+- `jack-2-vm/`: Contains scripts related to converting Jack language to VM code, such as `expressions.tcl`, `jack-2-vm.tcl`, and `program-structure.tcl`.

+- `packages/`: Placeholder for additional packages required by the project.

+- `parser/`: Contains scripts related to parsing functionality.

+- `target/`: Directory for storing generated output files.

+- `tokenizer/`: Contains scripts related to tokenizing functionality.

+- `tools/`: Contains utility scripts and tools for the project.

+- `utils/`: Contains utility scripts, such as `files.tcl` for file operations.

+- `vm-2-hack/`: Contains scripts related to converting VM code to Hack assembly language.

+This file structure helps in organizing the project files and scripts based on their functionality and usage.

 ### TCL installation

 From Ubuntu 20.04 **and not latest** versions - You can't install TclXML 3.2 on Ubuntu 22._ or 24._.